bukka/php-crypto/docs/cipher.md

 ### Constants

+#### `Cipher::MODE_CBC`

+The CBC (Cipher Block Chaining) mode XOR's  the previous block with the currently en/decrypted one.
+It requires random IV to be set.

 #### `Cipher::MODE_CCM`

 The CCM (Counter with CBC-MAC) is an authenticated mode.
 It requires a length pre-initialization which means that a plain resp. cipher text must be known before encryption resp. decription.
 That makes it unsituable for streams or continuous cipher update.

-#### `Cipher::MODE_CBC`

-The CBC (Cipher Block Chaining) mode XOR the previos block with the currently en/decrypted one.
-It requires random IV to be set.
+The crypting is similar to counter mode as it uses a counter and a randome nonce.
+The nonce is passed as an IV and the default size is 12 bytes.
+The default tag size is 12 bytes.

 #### `Cipher::MODE_CFB`